Building a Sling TSi in Connecticut

 As the storm moved on, Our fear turned to disappointment on finding the passing fury had closed Whitman field for the night.
 The staff at the Janesville airport did beyond the best of mortals finding lodgings for everyone for that night.
 For us, we had our lodging gem, a cozy unairconditioned discounted room at a Motel 6, with its sumptuous made-over bomb shelter décor (The cold laminate flooring was particularly welcoming under bare feet).
 It was perfect, even the light was on just like Tom Bodell promised.
 Nothing to do but wait and sleep, under the wretched light.

 It is a lot like being a first-time parent, where you are getting a nursery ready, painting the room the right shade of blue or pink, new crib, Canadian rocker, you know, The Treatment. of course, In this case, the garage was getting The Treatment.
 For us, it was a major undertaking.
 First, over fifteen years’ worth of sawdust, metal and plastic scraps, paint, car parts, bike parts, special projects, tools and what-not strewn, tucked, tossed, positioned, piled, ensconced, splattered and shoved in all sorts of nooks and crannies, It all had to be cleared out.
-We also had be able to put at least of our cars in the garage at least some of the time while we were doing this.
+We needed plenty of space for the build, and need to be able to put at least of our cars in the garage at least some of the time while we were doing this.
+That was of utmost importance.

-Picture laying in a snowbank while changing the oil in a minivan in a grinding cold winter day.
+Imagine laying in a snowbank while changing the oil in an aging minivan pushing north of 260,000 miles in a grinding cold winter day.
 That sucks.
 As in contents of a septic tank being evacuated sucks.
 Obviously, not only would we need space for working on the plane, we would need to be able to park a car inside at least some of the time.
 To paraphrase King George the 43rd, we would need to do some “strategerizing” to make this happen.

 Right.
 We developed some strategery.
 We would have to clean up the garage full of squalor…So we cleaned up the squalor.
 ‘Nuff said!
 Well, maybe not: Let’s just say a high-powered leaf blower can be very useful indeed when cleaning out a garage, Blast away my kiddies!

 The EKR had a pair of Unistrut lengths which hung from sheaves mounted to the ceiling on either side of the garage door opener.
 At the other end of business was a genuine Harbor Fright winch.
 A set of carefully positioned sheaves guided the rope from the winch to the two pieces of Unistrut.
-The kayaks were trapped to the Unistrut, and when you ran he winch, the kayaks would lift up into the top oif the garage.
+The kayaks were strapped to the Unistrut, and when you ran the winch, the kayaks would lift up into the top of the garage.
 It was really fun to watch.

 Now the conversion.
 We kicked the kayaks out to a rack behind the garage, love can be so fleeting.
 We took the 2 pieces of Unistrut from the EKR and a new piece from Granite Electric, and with a couple hours of cutting and grinding later we had nice 4 x 8m frame.
 We covered that with a sheet of ½ inch AC from Riverhead, making a nice light weight but sturdy 4×8 platform.
 The real trick was doing up all the ropes that lifted the Platform.
 We redid the rigging, positioning the sheaves so that the 4 ropes lifted the corners of the platform.
 Once we had the rope reconnected to the winch and platform, we had a brand spanking new ESWS, or Electric Sling Wing Sling!